Looking Up (film): Plot

 With his father's encouragement, Ma Fei starts to study hard, though Xinyu is appalled at what is going on.
 At the high school, Ma Haowen becomes friendly with Gao Tianxiang (Wang Xi), a young replacement teacher who believes in Ma Fei.
 Ma Haowen tries to get his son to learn in a lateral way, not just rote from school books, and to open his eyes to the world.
 He finally pulls him out of high school and educates him on the road, though Ma Fei is almost drowned in a heavy storm that separates the two of them.
-After a difficult test, Ma Fei failed to score the top ten but Ma Haowen cheered his son up and stated that he still proud of him for trying his best.
-Gao sneaks in the principal's office and find Ma Fei's essay and persuade the teacher's council to let Ma Fei a chance to read his essay, which she believes to be good enough to give him a top ten position.
-Eventually, the essay moves the teachers and enable Ma Fei to have a perfect score to be a top ten student, making Yan loses the bet.
-Outside, an insane man comes and wreck havoc on the school ground and Ma Haowen forces the principal to reveal that the insane man is actually Yan's son who was once a top student but after a failed test, Yan disowned his son.
+After a difficult test, Ma Fei failed to score in the top ten but Ma Haowen cheered his son up and stated that he was still proud of him for trying his best.
+Gao sneaks into the principal's office and finds Ma Fei's essay and persuades the teacher's council to give Ma Fei a chance to read his essay, which she believes to be good enough to give him a top-ten position.
+Eventually, the essay moves the teachers and enables Ma Fei to have a perfect score to be a top ten student, making Yan lose the bet.
+Outside, an insane man comes and wreaks havoc on the school grounds and Ma Haowen forces the principal to reveal that the insane man is actually Yan's son who was once a top student but after a failed test, Yan disowned his son.
 Depressed, the son committed suicide but survived.
 However, the head injuries from the suicide caused him to become mentally invalid.

 After revealing the truth, Yan breaks down and cries causing everyone to realize that the reason he puts Ma Fei down is to hide his own failure as a father.
-Ma Haowen then makes the Yan to change his way as his conservative way is the reason why he lost his son.
+Ma Haowen then makes Yan change his way as his conservative way is the reason why he lost his son.

-Several years later, Ma Fei graduated his school and was accepted in aviation school.
-While eating at a restaurant, Ma Haowen discovered that Lu Datou was the one behind the collapse of the bridge after eavesdropping him talking with his subordinate.
-Shocked to realize that the reason why Lu was so nice to him and his son was to avoid suspicion all the time, Haowen breaks into the room and confront Lu.
+Several years later, Ma Fei graduated from his school and was accepted into aviation school.
+While eating at a restaurant, Ma Haowen discovered that Lu Datou was the one behind the collapse of the bridge after eavesdropping on him talking with his subordinate.
+Shocked to realize that the reason why Lu was so nice to him and his son was to avoid suspicion all the time, Haowen breaks into the room and confronts Lu.
 Cornered, Lu reveals that he sabotaged the bridge to gain Haowen's position as chief engineer.
 Enraged, Haowen beats up Lu and brings him to the court to fully vindicate him after many years.

 16 December 2019: Ma Fei volunteers to go outside the spacecraft to inspect the damaged antenna, without which they cannot return to Earth.
 Gu Xinghe forbids him, but eventually Ma Fei is to make his own, unconventional decision, as his father has always taught him.